microsoft/PowerToys/README.md

 - New patterns added for code spell-checking and stale entries removed.
 Thanks [@jsoref](https://github.com/jsoref)
 - Additional logging has been added to Fancy Zones and PowerToys Run.
 - A new CI release build will not be triggered if all that was changed was just documentation.
-- Fixed a racing condition causing flaky build errors when building Power Rename.
+- Fixed a racing condition causing flaky build errors when building PowerRename.
 - Centralization of common csproj/vcxproj settings underway.
 Thanks [@CleanCodeDeveloper](https://github.com/CleanCodeDeveloper)!

 #### Community contributions